-Cold room business is one of the most lucrative in the SMEs sector.
-Every day, many businessmen and women work hard to take advantage of the immense opportunities presented by the ever-present need for seafood, poultry products, and beef; meeting the needs of Nigerians whilst making money in the process.
+Cold room business is one of the most lucrative in the SME sector.
+Every day, some businessmen and women across Nigeria work hard to take advantage of the ever-present need for seafood, poultry products, and beef.
+Talk about meeting people’s basic needs whilst making cool cash in the process!

 Mr Muraina Mobolaji is one of those businessmen involved in the cold room business.
 In his office located somewhere in the Iyana-Ipaja area of Lagos, he disclosed how much the business is booming.
 According to him, livestock products are regulars on most Nigerians’ dinner plates.
 And since the commodities are often perishable, there is the need to preserve them.

 But Mr Muraina, 34, has not always been a businessman; much less a cold room operator.
 He was once a secondary school teacher who became frustrated by the “poverty-pay” and the unpleasant conditions of employment he was subjected to.
 According to him, he realised at some point that he could no longer take it.
 As a result, he began putting plans together to start his business.

 Not surprisingly, starting a new business was not an easy decision for the man.
 But he didn’t it anyway, finally taking the leap about four yes ago by first resigning from his teaching position, and then establishing the cold room.
 Today, he sells assorted fish, prawns, chicken, turkey, etc.

 Basically, this business entails the preservation and distribution of perishable (livestock) food items; direct from the farms to people’s dinner tables.
 As you may well know, animal farm produce (such as chicken, turkey, and seafood) typically passes through a long distribution channel before they end up in people’s pots of soups and stews.
 During this long distribution process, a lot of business activities occur.
 It is here that SME business owners such as Muraina come in by making sure that your chicken is available for consumption at all times; albeit fresh and with all the nutrients intact.